 Sync architecture defines how, when, and what data must flow between the connecting systems.

-The how part defines the direction of data flow.
-For instance, data passing only in a single direction from customer systems to their (Managed Service Providers) MSPs.
+- The ‘how’ part defines the direction of data flow.
+For instance, data passes only in a single direction from customer systems to their MSPs.
 No data passes from the MSP back to the customer.

 Find the Right Solution to Implement Your Two-way Sync